gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

 = 1.0.4 / 13.05.2015 =
  * Fixed not working formulas on the first page of the "Preview" tab
- * Added colorpicker
+ * Added color picker
- * Added ability to change font color
+ * Added ability to change the font color
- * Added ability to change cell background color
+ * Added ability to change the cell background color
  * Added "Insert row" and "Insert column" buttons to the toolbar
  * Minor bugs fix